fldsantos/gitblog/README.md

 **Important:** The `_site/` folder is **NOT** committed to your main branch (it's in `.gitignore`).
 - The files are built **during the GitHub Actions workflow**
-- They are deployed to the `gh-pages` branch automatically
+- They are deployed to the `pages` branch automatically
 - Your live site is available at: `https://[your-username].github.io/gitblog/`
-- To see the built files, check the `gh-pages` branch or view your GitHub Pages site
+- To see the built files, check the `pages` branch or view your GitHub Pages site

 ## GitHub Pages Setup